HaywireInteractive/OnAllFronts-Public/README.md

-# ProjectR
+# ProjectM

 ## What is this?

-ProjectR is a proof of concept [MilSim](https://en.wikipedia.org/wiki/MilSim) FPS game developed with [Unreal Engine 5](https://www.unrealengine.com/en-US/unreal-engine-5), leveraging the new [MassEntity](https://docs.unrealengine.com/5.0/en-US/overview-of-mass-entity-in-unreal-engine/) ([ECS](https://en.wikipedia.org/wiki/Entity_component_system)) framework to have a very large number of entities not seen in traditional FPS games (tens or hundreds of thousands).
+ProjectM is a proof of concept [MilSim](https://en.wikipedia.org/wiki/MilSim) FPS game developed with [Unreal Engine 5](https://www.unrealengine.com/en-US/unreal-engine-5), leveraging the new [MassEntity](https://docs.unrealengine.com/5.0/en-US/overview-of-mass-entity-in-unreal-engine/) ([ECS](https://en.wikipedia.org/wiki/Entity_component_system)) framework to have a very large number of entities not seen in traditional FPS games (tens or hundreds of thousands).
 Think [Squad](https://joinsquad.com/) meets [Foxhole](https://www.foxholegame.com/) meets [PlanetSide 2](https://www.planetside2.com/home) mixed in with massive number of AI controlled soldiers.

 The project is open sourced to make it easy for others to contribute and to help others learn the MassEntity system which is not very well-documented/supported yet.